jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">Logarithms would simplify the calculations, which for values between 0 and 1 can be linearly approximated.
-Applying Newton's method would further improve the results.</div>
+<div style="margin-top: -150px; text-align: left;">If we could use ogarithms it would simplify the calculations, which for values between 0 and 1 can be linearly approximated.
+So let's take a look at...</div>
 @snapend

 @snap[east span-30 text-05]